Taritsyn/DartSassHost/src/DartSassHost/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Dart Sass version 1.83.4.
+   1. Added support for the Dart Sass version 1.83.4;
+   2. In compilation options was added one new property - `SilenceDeprecations` (default empty list).

    ============
    PROJECT SITE